Destination West!

 There are few better choices for a brisk winter hike than the Mono Basin Scenic Area.
 This volcanic landscape is so far removed from the norm that it is easy to picture this place being on another planet.
 The Sierra Nevada mountains tower over this basin that is nestled in the buckled foothill terrain that lies upon a major tectonic fault line zone.
 The jagged tufa rock spires, blue lake water and snow draped sagebrush landscape create a surreal viewing experience that must be seen in person to be believed.
 Mono Lake truly is a great spot for a landscape artist, especially after an early winter snow storm.

-Panum Crater is a famous Mono Basin geologic attraction and it is a good choice for a short early winter stroll.
+Panum Crater is a Mono Basin geologic attraction and it is a good choice for a short early winter stroll.
 The trails only run a few hundred yards from the parking area and they are easy to follow even when covered with snow.
 Early in the day, the roads will likely be covered with the white stuff too, so snow chains or a 4x4 will be needed for the trip.
 The final stretch to the Panum Crater parking area is a narrow one lane dirt road, but the good thing is there will likely be no other traffic in the icy cold conditions.

 0 Comments